-- CBT works on the premises that our thoughts affect our behaviours and feelings, and that it is our thoughts that make us feel bad rather than our life circumstances or situations.
+CBT works on the premise that our thoughts affect our behaviours and feelings, and that it is our thoughts that make us feel bad rather than our life circumstances or situations.

 If you want to get a taste of CBT or try it at home, check out the MoodGym programme.
 It's free and run by the Australian National University.